Fytch/ProgramOptions.hxx/README.md

 Using *ProgramOptions.hxx* is straightforward; we'll explain it by means of practical examples.
 All examples shown here and more can be found in the [/examples](examples) directory, all of which are well-documented.

 ### Example 1 (`abbreviation`, `u32`, `available`, `get`)
-The following snippet is the complete source code for a simple program expecting an integer optimization level.
+The following snippet is the complete source code of a simple program expecting an integer optimization level.
 ```cpp
 #include <ProgramOptions.hxx>
 #include <iostream>